-- Our pricing practices (see "Impact of the Lumber Market on Our Operating Results"); - Leveraging our size with mill and transportation suppliers to ensure they achieve supply and service requirements; - - Increasing our utilization of consigned inventory programs with mills; and - Expanding our supply base of dedicated carriers.
+- - Our pricing practices (see "Impact of the Lumber Market on Our Operating Results"); - Leveraging our size with mill and transportation suppliers to ensure they achieve supply and service requirements; - - Increasing our utilization of consigned inventory programs with mills; and - - Expanding our supply base of dedicated carriers. - When analyzing this report to assess our future performance, please recognize the potential impact of the various factors set forth above.